Hooper Springs Transmission Project (DOE/EIS-0451)

 BPA is proposing to build a new 115-kilovolt (kV) transmission line that would extend from BPA's proposed Hooper Springs Substation near the city of Soda Springs, Idaho, to a proposed BPA connection facility that would connect with Lower Valley Energy's (LVE) existing transmission system in northeastern Caribou County, a distance of about 22 to 32 miles depending on the routing alternative.
-BPA also would construct an approximately 0.5-mile-long 138-kV transmission line between the proposed Hooper Springs Substation and PacifiCorp's existing Threemile Knoll Substation to connect the electrical facilities to the regional transmission grid.
+BPA also would construct an approximately 0.5 mile-long 138-kV transmission line between the proposed Hooper Springs Substation and PacifiCorp's existing Threemile Knoll Substation to connect the electrical facilities to the regional transmission grid.
 The project is needed to improve voltage stability on the transmission grid to meet future load growth in southeast Idaho and northwestern Wyoming.

-Two routing alternatives are being considered for the proposed line from the Hooper Springs Substation to the connection with LVE's transmission system: a North Alternative, including two route options and a South Alternative, including four route options.
-BPA is also considering a No Action Alternative, that is, BPA would not build the transmission line.
+Two routing alternatives are being considered for the proposed line from the Hooper Springs Substation to the connection with LVE's transmission system: a North Alternative, including two route options and a South Alternative, including five route options.
+BPA is also considering a no action alternative, that is, BPA would not build the transmission line.
 BPA also considered but eliminated from detailed study several other potential alternatives, including potential non-wire solutions (for more information on non-wires, please visit: Non-Wires Solutions Round Table Information.
 BPA has not identified a preferred alternative at this time.

 BPA is the lead agency for preparation of the EIS.
 The U.S. Forest Service, Caribou-Targhee National Forest (C-TNF), U.S. Bureau of Land Management (BLM), and the State of Idaho's Office of Energy Resources are cooperating agencies and have assisted with preparation of the EIS, including assisting BPA in evaluating transmission line alternatives and identifying issues that should be addressed in the EIS.